 Physics, Mathematics, Optical engineering

-Are you a bachelor or master’s student in Physics, Mathematics or Optics?
-Are you enthusiastic about analytics?
+Are you a master student in Physics, Mathematics or Optics and are you skilled in MATLAB?
 Do you have a strong affinity with the challenging technical subject?
 Then this internship could be interesting for you!

 ASML’s lithography machines are being used by our customers to create the next generation microchips.
 In EUV, extreme ultraviolet light is used in the lithography process.
 The light generated by the source is translated into the scanner, and modified such that the right distribution of light arrives at the reticle and the wafer.
 Our illumination group is responsible for this modification of the light, to ensure the correct intensity and angular distributions arise at the reticle.